azurenoops/ref-scca-enclave-landing-zone-starter/README.md

 - [Terraform](https://www.terraform.io/intro/index.html) as infrastructure as code (IaC) tool to build, change, and version the infrastructure on Azure in a safe, repeatable, and efficient way.
 - [Github Actions or Azure DevOps Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/what-is-azure-pipelines?view=azure-devops) to automate the deployment and undeployment of the entire infrastructure on multiple environments on the Azure platform.

 In a Mission Enclave, the private network is not exposed via to the internet.
 Hence, to manage any managed services such as an web app, you will need to use a virtual machine that has access to the WebApp's Azure Virtual Network (VNet).
-This reference implementation deploys a jumpbox virtual machine in the hub virtual network peered with the virtual network that hosts the WebApp.
+This reference implementation deploys a jumpbox virtual machine in the shared services virtual network peered with the virtual network that hosts the WebApp.
 There are several options for establishing network connectivity to the WebApp.

 - Create a virtual machine in the same Azure Virtual Network (VNet) as the WebApp.
 - Use a virtual machine in a separate network and set up Virtual network peering.
 See the section below for more information on this option.